MESYETI/ArkasEngine/docs/arkas_map.md

 # ARM (ARkas Map)
 All integers are little endian

+Note: this WILL change in the future. do not use

 ## Header
 | Offset | Size | Description                                                       |
 | ------ | ---- | ----------------------------------------------------------------- |